 I'm told that John Durham has moved very, very quickly and gathered an enormous amount of evidence.

-Uh he has also been working with the inspector general, so he's privy to all of the evidence that has been gathered by Horowitz over the last year.
+He has also been working with the Inspector General, so he's privy to all of the evidence that has been gathered by Horowitz over the last year.

-I think this thing is gonna move very, very quickly as soon as the Inspector General comes out uh in September with a report.
+I think this thing is going to move very, very quickly as soon as the Inspector General comes out in September with a report.

-And I uh you know, if there was a criminal referral on Comey for stealing presidential memos and leaking them, there will most certainly be multiple criminal referrals uh uh coming out of the IG report.
+And if there was a criminal referral on Comey for stealing presidential memos and leaking them, there will most certainly be multiple criminal referrals coming out of the IG report.

 Do we have any indication grand juries are being formed or have been formed?

-Is there any possibility we wouldn't know if they were?
+Is there a possibility we wouldn't know if they were?

-Well, well, they're secret, so I mean it it it it's rare that you actually find out about it until after the fact.
+So, I mean, it's rare that you actually find out about it until after the fact.

 Stay right here for our final news roundup and information overload.